 Uncertainty continues as to whether China is selling weapons to Russia for use in the Ukraine war.
 After President Xi Jinping’s visit to his Russian counterpart Vladimir Putin in March 2023, leaked US intelligence documents showed China had approved the provision of weapons to Russia disguised as civilian items.
 This was met with a clear statement from China’s foreign minister that “China will not provide weapons to relevant parties of the conflict”.
 Meanwhile, the Chinese Defense Minister paid a visit to Russian military officials, while Ukraine said it was increasingly finding Chinese weapon components on the battlefield.

-A little over a year ago I wrote a blog on this forum in response to the war that broke out in Ukraine as a result of the unlawful aggression committed by Russia.
-In that blog I called for the rapid and effective deployment of (international) criminal law in response to the aggression and war crimes committed by Russia.
-At the time I had some concerns about a possible ICC investigation into war crimes, namely that the ICC would act too hesitantly and cautiously.
-Now a year later I must admit that my fears are unfounded and that with the recent arrest warrants against Putin and Lvova-Belova dated 17 March 2023, the ICC has shown that it is properly and energetically tackling the investigation and prosecution of war crimes in Ukraine.
-In the past year there has also been a lot of discussion about whether a new special international tribunal for the crime of aggression should be set up in addition to the prosecution of war crimes at the ICC.
-In this follow-up blog, I will discuss both developments
+With the recent arrest warrants against Putin and Lvova-Belova, the ICC has shown that it is properly and energetically tackling the investigation and prosecution of war crimes in Ukraine.
+In the past year, there has also been a lot of discussion about whether a new special international tribunal for the crime of aggression should be set up in addition to the prosecution of war crimes at the ICC.
+In this follow-up blog, I discuss both developments.

-In the ongoing civil suits in Mexico v Smith & Wesson & others and Mexico v Diamondback Shooting Sports Inc. et al, the Mexican government has brought claims against US gun manufacturers in Massachusetts and gun dealers in Arizona for extraterritorial harms suffered by the Mexican State in the context of cartel violence.
-The US district court judge recently dismissed the Smith & Wesson lawsuit and the government of Mexico announced it plans to appeal.
+In the ongoing civil suits between Mexico and US gun manufacturers like Smith & Wesson and Diamondback Shooting Sports Inc., the Mexican government is pursuing claims for damages linked to cartel violence.
+A recent development saw the dismissal of the Smith & Wesson lawsuit by a US district court judge, which Mexico plans to appeal.
 This litigation is pioneering in that it seeks to clarify legal standards for holding business enterprises responsible for facilitating severe harm in a transnational setting.

-Throughout the Ukraine conflict, allegations have been made against foreign businesses for providing various types of direct or indirect support for Russia’s military attacks.
-Most recently, firms were placed under US sanctions on 15 November 2022 for ‘the production or ongoing transfer to Russia of Iranian unmanned aerial vehicles used by Russia [in] devastating attacks against civilian infrastructure in Ukraine’.
-In the current circumstances of the war in Ukraine, the provision of military assistance to Russia probably violates international law (see here and here).
+Amid the Ukraine conflict, allegations have been made against foreign businesses for providing various types of direct or indirect support for Russia’s military attacks.
+Recently, on November 15, 2022, companies were sanctioned by the US for supplying Iran-made drones used in Russia's devastating strikes on Ukrainian civilian infrastructure.
+In the current circumstances of the war in Ukraine, the provision of military assistance to Russia probably violates international law.
 Could it also be a basis to hold individuals criminally responsible?
 Might investigations deter others from supporting Russia?
 And would such prosecutions even be a good idea?

-On 26 September 2022, an ICC defendant, Mr Paul Gicheru, died in Kenya at the age of 52, prompting the New York Times, Radio France Internationale and Voice of America to report on the suspicious circumstances surrounding his sudden demise.
+On 26 September 2022, an ICC defendant, Mr Paul Gicheru, died in Kenya at the age of 52, prompting various news outlets to report on the suspicious circumstances surrounding his sudden demise.
 Mr Gicheru passed away at home after visiting a restaurant, while his son, with him in the restaurant, suffered abdominal pains.
 Further investigations are needed, but it cannot be excluded that Mr Gicheru was murdered, for example by poisoning.
 Indeed, Mr Gicheru’s lawyer in the ICC proceedings, Michael G Karnavas, suspects foul play, calling on the Kenyan authorities and the ICC to open a full investigation: ‘It’s somewhat odd that after the election in Kenya, and before the court issues its judgment, there is this incident,’ he said, commenting that this ‘warrants the ICC stepping up to the plate.’

 On 16 September, NRC newspaper published the article: “How the Netherlands facilitate the most hated websites in the world”.
 The article, written by Carola Houtekamer and Rik Wassens, describes how internet hosting services based in the Netherlands provide services to the extremist, far-right website 8kun.
 The journalists’ finding that Dutch companies ‘facilitate’ the website raises an interesting question.
 If 8kun is being used to commit or support crimes, could persons or companies be liable under Dutch criminal law for providing services that ‘facilitate’ the website?